argoneus/dotfiles/.vim/bundle/vim-slime/README.md

 The name of the file used can be configured through a variable:

     let g:slime_paste_file = "$HOME/.slime_paste"
+    " or maybe...
+    let g:slime_paste_file = tempname()

-This file is not erased by the plugin and will always contain the last thing you sent over.
-If this is a problem, I recommend you switch to tmux.
+WARNING: This file is not erased by the plugin and will always contain the last thing you sent over.

-When you invoke vim-slime for the first time (see below), you will be prompted for more configuration.
+When you invoke vim-slime for the first time, you will be prompted for more configuration.

-screen session name
+screen session name:

-    This is what you put in the -S flag, or one of the line of "screen -ls".
+    This is what you put in the -S flag, or one of the line from "screen -ls".

-screen window name
+screen window name:

     This is the window number or name, zero-based.

 ### tmux